 There aren’t many horror sequels like “A Nightmare on Elm Street 2.”
 In some ways, it’s nothing more than a basic, cheaper retread of the original albeit with a gender swap for its lead character, with a sloppy, rushed screenplay.
-However, there’s a surprisingly layered undercurrent of repressed homosexuality that persists throughout the narrative, enough to register with even a passive viewer.
+However, there’s a surprisingly compelling, layered undercurrent of repressed homosexuality that persists throughout the narrative, enough to register with even a passive viewer.
 In the lead, Mark Patton displays a casually confident femininity that’s unusual for this genre and all the more remarkable for it.
+It’s not exactly a great movie overall, but it’s so distinctive that it’s undeniably memorable.
 Robert Englund is nearly absent, with his character making occasional appearances, but still manages to radiate uncomfortable malevolence.

 Rating: ★★★ (out of 5)